Building consent inspections and certification

 If the work fails the inspection

-The work to be remedied will be recorded on the site inspection sheet, which will be emailed to the contact person on site at the end of the day.
+The work to be remedied will be recorded on the site inspection sheet, which will be emailed to the contact person on site, and to the owner.
 A re-inspection may be required to sign off any remedial work.
 The following may also occur:

 - Work may have to stop